-- Upon the determination of the project's eligibility for program assistance and that environmental compliance is achieved, the LPA should proceed with contractor bidding and selection. - Proposals must be solicited from an adequate number of qualified sources to permit reasonable competition consistent with the nature and requirements of the procurement.
-At minimum, two bids must be received for each project to establish the reasonableness of costs. - Document solicitation process using the bid solicitation log. - Complete internal cost estimates for each work scope for reasonableness comparison.
-Compare all proposals to internal cost estimate. - An award may be made to the responsible bidder whose proposal will be most advantageous with price and other factors considered.
+As noted in Section 4.2, the LPA is required to establish a standard practice procedure for contractor selection.
+Upon the determination of eligibility for program assistance and that environmental compliance is achieved, the LPA should proceed with contractor bidding and selection.

+For each project, the LPA must issue a request for contractor bids that details the work that will be required to correct accessibility issues.
+Proposals must be solicited from an adequate number of qualified sources to permit reasonable competition consistent with the nature and requirements of the procurement.
+An award may be made to the responsible bidder whose proposal will be most advantageous with price and other factors considered.